-The period of public offering in FY 2017 shall be from January 31 to November 9.
-In the meantime, we will conduct the review in 4 separate steps.
+Open application period in FY 2018 shall be from January 29 to November 9.
+There are 4 deadlines during the period, and JST will conduct the review after each deadline.

 The receiving organization makes application(s) to JST in the fixed format provided after the exchange plan is prepared jointly with the sending organization(s).

 The exchange plans submitted to JST will be screened by the “Japan-Asia Youth Exchange Program in Science Committee” (henceforth referred to as the “Committee”).
 The Committee judges the exchange plans from the viewpoint of whether the proposed exchange plan is appropriate for realizing the basic policy.
 Based on the result JST determines the exchange program.
 Also for determining the selection, we evaluate whether they are receiving outstanding youth from Asia, the science and technology field is appropriate, appropriateness of the exchange program such as the length of stay, as well as comprehensive balance from Asian countries and areas such as population, research population, and exchange student staying in Japan.